RagnarB83/ash-documentation/docs/molcrys.rst

 Next, we have to define the fragments present in the crystal.
 In the future, this may become more automated.
 Thus, we define a fragment, called *mainfrag*, that is our primary interest.
 Here, this is the H\ :sub:`2`\PO\ :sub:`4`:sup:`-` \
 anion, while the counterion Na\ :sup:`+` \ ion is of less interest, here labelled *counterfrag1*.
-This distinction between fragments means that the *mainfrag* will be at the center of the cluster.
+This distinction between fragments means that the *mainfrag* will be at the center of the cluster and charge-iterations are currently only performed for *mainfrag*.
 It also means that the charge-iterations are only performed for *mainfrag*.
 For each molecular fragment, we define an object of class Fragmenttype with a name e.g. "Phosphate", elemental formula, e.g. "PO4H2", and define the charge and multiplicity of that fragment.